Vladislav-G/WebmMaker/README.md

 A simple tool that makes the highest quality webms given a filesize limit.
 Uses ffmpeg for conversion.

+In a bit more detail, it makes use of variable bitrates to maintain a fixed level of quality, steadily dropping it up to a threshold.
+When that quality limit is reached and the filesize is still too high, the resolution is scaled down and the process repeats until the filesize limit has been reached.

 ### How to use it

 Download the latest version, extract anywhere and run `Webm Maker.exe`, the rest should be obvious.